Happy New Year!

 That means I have to compare with them in my way: of course with Long Exposure photography.

-Most of them reviewed and compared both lenses with midiocar scapes(no offense), and looked into the subtle differences and talked about corner sharpness, or having less flare, blah-blah-blah.
+Most of them reviewed and compared both lenses with mediocre scapes(no offense), looked into the subtle differences, and talked about corner sharpness, or having less flare, blah-blah-blah.

 Are they really important?

 Let’s find out which is the best long exposure ultra-wide lens,14-24mm for you.

 The biggest challenge for both 14-24mm is using “Filters”

 Although, z14-24mm f2.8s has 112mm filter threads, 112 mm filters are pretty expensive and less options to chose in the current market.